 Protocol Revisions

-Study modifications that impact study participants require updates to federal registries and may require additional review by the SRC.
+Study modifications that impact study participants require updates to federal registries and may require additional scientific review.

 Clinical Trial Registries

-Depending on the type of study, Clinical Research Support may submit amendments to NCI's Clinical Trials Reporting Program (CTRP) and process the corresponding updates on ClinicalTrials.gov.
+Depending on the type of study, CRS may submit amendments to the Clinical Trials Reporting Program and process the corresponding updates on ClinicalTrials.gov.

 More About Clinical Trial Registries